Can you tell us something about your instrument? The oboe is like a human voice that makes people feel inspired to communicate with others.

 What makes a “perfect” concert?
 Deep positive energies from both the musicians’ and the audience’s sides.

-Mizuho has played in the Berlin Philharmonic Orchestra, and many of the finest European orchestras have invited her to play as Guest Principal Oboist.
-She has worked closely with conductors Claudio Abbado, Gunter Wand, Simon Rattle, Pierre Boulez, Seiji Ozawa, Bernard Haitink, Nikolaus Harnoncourt, and Daniel Harding.
+Mizuho Yoshii-Smith has been principal oboist of the Mahler Chamber Orchestra since 2001.
+Additionally, many of the finest European orchestras have invited her to play as their guest principal oboist.
+She has worked closely with the conductors Claudio Abbado, Gunter Wand, Simon Rattle, Pierre Boulez, Seiji Ozawa and Nikolaus Harnoncourt.
+She is also an active chamber musician and soloist in her home country of Japan and abroad.